- Asset Securitization

-University at Buffalo Law School, The State University of New York, J.D., Finance Transactions, 2005
+University at Buffalo Law School, The State University of New York, J.D., Finance Transactions

-University of Pittsburgh, B.A., Business Administration and Political Science, 2002
+University of Pittsburgh, B.A., Business Administration and Political Science

 District of Columbia

 Cory regularly represents financial institutions in connection with the public and private issuance of corporate and asset-backed fixed income securities, asset-based lending, and term issuance and ABCP financing of various assets.
-He has experience with many types of financial assets and other collateral, including automobile loans and leases, credit card receivables, PACE assessments and consumer loans.
+He has experience with many types of financial assets and other collateral, including automobile loans and leases, credit card receivables, dealer floorplan loans, wireless equipment installment plan (EIP) contracts, PACE assessments, student loans, marketplace/peer-to-peer loans and unsecured consumer loans.
 He also has experience in the development and structuring of various derivative products linked to equities, indices, currencies and commodities.